rodrimati1992/const_panic/README.md

 Without this feature, you can effectively only format primitive types (custom types can manually implement formatting with more difficulty).

+- `"rust_1_64"`(disabled by default):
+Enables formatting of additional items that require Rust 1.64.0 to do so.

 - `"derive"`(disabled by default):
 Enables the [`PanicFmt` derive] macro.